Learn Programming in these Simple steps

 Start small, but think big.
 Your project should involve skills you currently have in your toolbox, but you should also have a plan for future features and skills you’d need to turn that vision into reality.

 Coding is all in the details, which is why you need to “celebrate small victories,”.
 It takes practice to make each element work on its own, as well as constant testing to ensure each line of code will work with all the rest—without errors.
-If you don’t do seemingly minor things right like closing an HTML tag, you’d be stuck debugging a simple syntax error rather than writing more impressive and complex code.

 Google your error messages

 This is our best piece of coding advice: If you can’t figure out why your code is broken; you can always look for solutions online.
 You’re probably not the first person to make your mistake, after all, and someone on the internet has surely already found a solution to your issue.
-Just “copy and paste” your error message into Google (or your preferred search engine), add a pair of quotation marks around the entire phrase so that you’re not just searching for keywords, then hit “Enter.”
-Hopefully, this little trick will lead you to the correct answer.

 Attend coding boot camps or meetups